Gloria Steinem wrote an interesting New York Times op-ed piece today. It rings true to me, sadly.

 In an earlier post, I lamented that some are giving too much credence to old fears about race and sex in politics.
 But while I hold to my conclusion that our fears about the (real or imagined) prejudices of others shouldn’t intimidate us into choosing the most “electable” person, I do admit that an abiding sense of dejection takes me over now and again when the entrenched nature of some of those kinds of prejudices resurface.

 I have to say, I have always thought that the sex barrier is in some ways much tougher to negotiate.
-Not suggesting that the legacy of sexism has been as harrowing as the legacy of slavery or Jim Crow, but it certainly has been more resistant.
+I’m certainly suggesting that the legacy of sexism has been more harrowing than the legacy of slavery or Jim Crow, but it certainly has been more resistant.
 Possibly because it has been more diffuse, sexism is also much harder to shake than racism.
 Americans have historically not found gender inequality as morally problematic as race inequality.

 In the 19th Century, the feminist movement put its agenda on hold to go all out in supporting the abolition movement.
 At the end of that road, we had a constitutional amendment that specifically prohibited race-based voting discrimination against “male” citizens.
 Women would have to wait another generation.